Jenni Hermoso: 2011–2013: Debut and Euro 2013

-2014–15: Spain's first Women's World Cup
+2014–2015: Spain's first Women's World Cup

-She participated in all 10 qualifying matches for the 2015 FIFA Women's World Cup in Canada and scored 7 goals, switching between center and attacking midfielder.
-At the end of the qualifying phase, Spain finished with 9 wins and a draw, qualifying for their first ever Women's World Cup tournament.
-In May 2015, Hermoso was called up for the tournament.
-Hermoso played in Spain's debut World Cup match, in which Spain tied 1–1 against Costa Rica.
-Hermoso did not play the other two matches of the group stage, in which Spain lost and did not qualify for the next round, a disappointing outcome that was criticized by the Spanish press.
-After the poor results in the World Cup, the 23 players in Spain's squad demanded the resignation of Ignacio Quereda with a collective statement.
-The players expressed their dissatisfaction with the poor planning of the national team in the trip to Canada, the methodology used with the group, the lack of friendly matches leading up to the tournament, and scarce analysis of the team's rivals by the coach himself.
-Spain's players refused to play with the national team again if Quereda did not leave, which finally happened on 30 July.
+Hermoso played in all 10 qualifying matches for the 2015 FIFA Women's World Cup, scoring 7 goals while switching between center and attacking midfielder.
+Spain finished the qualifying phase with 9 wins and a draw, securing a spot in the Women's World Cup for the first time.
+Hermoso played in Spain's debut World Cup match, a 1–1 draw against Costa Rica.
+She did not play in the other two matches of the group stage, in which Spain was eliminated from the tournament.
+After the poor result at the World Cup, all 23 players in the Spanish squad issued a collective statement demanding the resignation of coach Ignacio Quereda, which eventually occurred on 30 July 2015.

-2016–17: Euro 2017
+2016–2019: Algarve Cup, second Women's World Cup

-Hermoso became a regular starter under Spain's new coach, Jorge Vilda, who advanced her position to striker.

-Spain went on an undefeated run in qualification for the 2017 European Championship in the Netherlands.
-Spain also played in the Algarve Cup in March 2017, a friendly tournament in preparation for the European Championship.
-Hermoso scored against Norway and won in the final against Canada.
+Hermoso became a regular starter under Spain's new coach, Jorge Vilda, who changed her position to striker.
+In March 2017, she scored against Norway in the Algarve Cup, a friendly tournament in preparation for the 2017 European Championship.
+Spain advanced to the final and defeated Canada to win the tournament.